 Para-Gone Worm Treatment is an herbal supplement de-wormer used by people who refuse to give their animals and pets chemical formulas.
 The ingredients in ParaGONE include: black walnut, undecylenic acid, grapefruit seed extract, quassia, wormwood, bismuth citrate, caprylic acid, cape aloe gel, garlic, pau d’arco, clove, pumpkin seed, pippli, rosemary, thyme, marshmallow and orange peel.

 Wrm Clear is formulated to control hookworm, roundworm, and tapeworm in dogs, cats, puppies, and kittens.
 It is FDA approved and 100% natural.
-It can be found online for about $12.
+Wrm Clear can be found at Amazon for about $13.

 Wormwood Tincture is often the active ingredient in many natural de-worming formulas.
 If you’re going to use wormwood tincture alone, you should promote a month-long treatment regiment so you make certain that no worm reinfestation occurs–this is particularly true when it comes to roundworm.